CALCZERO.COM

 Break-Even Point

-The win rate required to profit at given odds.
-At -110, you need a 52.38% win rate to break even.
+The win rate required to avoid losing money at a given price.
+At -110, the break-even rate is 52.38%.

 Conversion Formulas